tinyclub/linux-lab/README.md

 If want v5.1 kernel, just put a line "LINUX = v5.1" in `boards/<BOARD>/Makefile`.

+Or clone a kernel config from the old one or the official defconfig:

+    $ make kernel-clone LINUX_NEW=v5.3 LINUX=v5.1

+    Or

+    $ make B=i386/pc
+    $ pushd linux-stable && git checkout v5.4 && popd
+    $ make kernel-clone LINUX_NEW=v5.4 KCFG=i386_defconfig

 #### Configure, build and boot them

 Use kernel as an example: